Kwangyun/Kwangyun.github.io/_posts/2023-05-10-Bypassing-AMSI-2023.md

 The following evasive techniques aim to avoid detection by antivirus and security software.

 ##### Code Fragmentation:
-Divide codes into smaller components and assemble at runtime, evading static analysis.
+Code fragmentation involves breaking down malicious code into smaller, seemingly harmless components.
+This is then then assembled at runtime to evade static analysis.
+This approach challenges antivirus scanners that rely on signature-based detection.

 ##### Obfuscation:
-Utilize obfuscation techniques to obscure the true intent of the script, making it challenging for AMSI scanners to interpret the code accurately.
+Obfuscation techniques are utilized to deliberately obscure the actual intent and functionality of a script.
+By employing various obfuscation methods, such as code encryption, renaming variables, adding meaningless code snippetsrue intent of the script, attackers can make their code appear convoluted.
+This makes AMSI scanners challenging  to interpret the true purpose of the script.

 #####  Memory Patching:
-Modify the AMSI Dynamic Link Library (DLL) in memory to either disable or alter its functionality temporarily.
+Memory patching modifies the AMSI Dynamic Link Library (DLL) in memory during runtime.
+This technique allows threat actors to temporarily disable or alter the functionality of AMSI.
+This allows attackers to run malicious scripts in memory without hindrance and triggering alerts.
 #### Powershell Downgrade:
-Downgrade to Windows PowerShell 2.0.
-It lacks essential security controls like AMSI protection, making it susceptible to exploitation as a means of evasion.
+Powershell downgrading is switching the current Powershell to a lower version, the Windows PowerShell 2.0.
+This version lacks some of the essential security controls, including AMSI protection, which makes it more susceptible to exploitation by threat actors.
+By using an older version of PowerShell, attackers can bypass the built-in security measures present in newer versions and execute malicious scripts undetected.
 ## Proof of Concept

 ![](/assets/AV/Final.gif)